PrathyushNair/mynaksh-assignment-prathyushnair/README.md

     "message": "An error occured.Please try later."
 }

-A brief note on:
+<h2>A brief note on:Design decision</h2>
-Design decision
 Separation of Concerns:  Used Controller and Service architecture for this.
 Controllers handle HTTP interactions, while services deal with business logic.

 Singleton Class:  Used a singleton pattern for the database service to ensure a single shared instance of the connection pool across the entire application lifecycle.

 Dependency Inversion: Abstracted the database service behind an interface.
 This allows for loose coupling between services and the database implementation, facilitating easier future extensibility.

-Improvements you’d make with more time
+<h2>Improvements you’d make with more time</h2>
-1) Singleton Logging Implementation and Centralised Error Handling
+<p>1) Singleton Logging Implementation and Centralised Error Handling</p>
-2) Circuit Breaker
+<p>2) Circuit Breaker</p>
-3) Migration Scripts for DB.
+<p>3) Migration Scripts for DB.</p>
-4) Use Knex/Other ORM
+<p>4) Use Knex/Other ORM</p>
-5) Complete implementation of refresh token.
+<p>5) Complete implementation of refresh token.</p>

-How will this scale if each user gets personalised horoscope instead of zodiac zodiac-specific horoscope.
+<h2>How will this scale if each user gets personalised horoscope instead of zodiac zodiac-specific horoscope.</h2>
- Service splitting/ Microservice Create a Horoscope Service.Personal predication(Takes in name, email, birthdate,birthtime)	This will take in email, birthdate,birthtime get the prediction for that date and time and then insert it into a predictions table		This table should have name, id(PK), email, user_id(FK), personal_prediction, prediction_date,current_date columns.If we are using some AI to generate this prediction we can go one step further.
-Take into account current time ,and then with respect to users  birth date, time and the current time range generate predictions.
-Stream the data via Kafka.
-Each individual service needing personalised prediction may decide to either store the data from kafka into one of their table(will be a replication overhead) or act on the data received from the consumer directly.They should store the prediction into their respective redis so as to avoid recalling the prediction service next time.
-The service will sit behind a load balancer to handle load.
+<p>Service splitting/ Microservice Create a Horoscope Service.Personal predication(Takes in name, email, birthdate,birthtime).</p>
+<p>This will take in email, birthdate,birthtime get the prediction for that date and time and then insert it into a predictions table.</p>
+<p>This table should have name, id(PK), email, user_id(FK), personal_prediction, prediction_date,current_date columns.</p>
+<p>If we are using some AI to generate this prediction we can go one step further.
+Take into account current time ,and then with respect to users  birth date, time and the current time range generate predictions.</p>
+<p>Stream the data via Kafka.
+Each individual service needing personalised prediction may decide to either store the data from kafka into one of their table(will be a replication overhead) or act on the data received from the consumer directly.They should store the prediction into their respective redis so as to avoid recalling the prediction service next time.</p>
+ <p>The service will sit behind a load balancer to handle load.</p>